nickrearl/readme-generator/README.md

   This is being done as an assignment for MSU's coding bootcamp, copyright for the concept and starter code is as follows: © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

   ## Tests
-  to test the file run npm test through the command line
+  To test the file run npm test through the command line.

   ## Questions
   Find me on [GitHub!](https://github.com/nickrearl)